supervisely-ecosystem/imgaug-studio/README.md

 serialization format `json`.
 This `json` config can be used for real-time augmentations during training for some Neural Networks from Supervisely Ecosystem.

+Only labels of types `Polygon`, `Rectangle` and `Bitmap` in supervisely format can be converted automatically to imgaug format (and vice versa).

 # List of supported augmentations

 ```python